temporal-sa/temporal-latency-optimization-scenarios/README.md

 ![Latency Result UI](./latency-optimizer-updatewithstartlocal.png)

 ### Scenarios
+* Run Workflow (Regular Activities): Runs the workflow in its entirety and returns the result to the client.
 * Update-With-Start (Regular Activities): Demonstrates the "Early Return" pattern.
 Returns a value to the client from an update before the workflow completes.
 * Update-With-Start (Local Activities): Demonstrates the "Early Return" pattern.
 Same as Update-With-Start (Regular Activities), but uses a local activity inside the update handler.
 * More scenarios coming soon!